+Ensure all equipment and materials meet relevant safety standards.
+Practice emergency and evacuation procedures at least every 3 months.
 Ensure children are not subjected to any form of corporal punishment, or any discipline that is unreasonable or excessive in the circumstances.
 Maintain learning environments that provide sufficient space, and include carefully chosen and well-maintained resources.
 Maintain a regular cleaning schedule for all equipment.
 Maintain a clean environment daily, and remove hazards as soon as these become apparent.
 Conduct a daily check of the building, ensuring all children are signed out of the service, and closing procedures are followed.
 Read, understand, follow and enforce the organisation's policies and procedures.
 Parents, Guardians and Families Provide current court orders and parenting plans to ensure our records are always up to date.
 Report any concerns, including in relation to potential for child abuse, to the nominated supervisor.
 Abide by the organisation's Code of Conduct for Families.
 Read, understand and follow the organisation's policies and procedures.